AriFordsham/GHCWiki/intrinsic-superclasses.md

 to signal that an intrinsic closure computation can be cut short at that point by an explicit instance.

-**Action 4***An immediate intrinsic superclass marked `{-# PRE-EMPT #-}` will not contribute to an intrinsic closure if the corresponding instance is explicitly in scope.
+**Proposal***An immediate intrinsic superclass marked `{-# PRE-EMPT #-}` will not contribute to an intrinsic superclass closure if the corresponding instance is explicitly in scope.
 A warning will be issued when this pre-emption happens.*

+This proposal requires no more checking than is already required to rule out duplicate instances: it just prioritizes the explicit instance over its implicitly generated counterpart instead of complaining.

 When we make an existing superclass intrinsic, we can thus ensure no code breakage for the transitional period where we allow pre-emption, whilst issuing warnings to fix code soon.